F15.20

 Yes.
 This ICD-10 code is valid and billable.

-Stimulant Dependence, sometimes referred to as Stimulant Use Disorder, is a condition characterized by the addictive and harmful use of stimulants, which are substances that make a person more focused and alert.
+Stimulant dependence, sometimes referred to as stimulant use disorder or stimulant abuse, is a condition characterized by the addictive and harmful use of stimulants, which are substances that make a person more focused and alert.
 They also give users more energy, so they will likely become more active.

-This condition is a serious problem that can negatively impact a person’s life to varying degrees.
-It can take a toll on their mental and physical health, strain or completely ruin their relationships, prevent them from performing their daily living and work activities, and cause legal issues, especially if they’re using illegal stimulants.
+This condition, as with other mental and behavioral disorders due to psychoactive substances, is a serious problem that can negatively impact a person's life to varying degrees.
+It can take a toll on their mental and physical health, strain or completely ruin their relationships, prevent them from performing their daily living and work activities, and cause legal issues, especially if they're using illegal stimulants.

 • Amphetamine dependence